Paris and Love

-Paris and Love (Egyptian Arabic: باريس والحب, French: Paris et l’amour, translit: Paris wal Hob or Baris walhabu) is a 1972 romantic drama starring Salah Zulfikar, Sabah, Yousuf Shaaban.
+Paris and Love (Egyptian Arabic: باريس والحب, translit: Paris wal Hob or Baris walhabu) is a 1972 romantic drama starring Salah Zulfikar and Sabah.
 It is directed by Mohamed Salman.

 Plot

 The film revolves around a poor family that financially depends heavily on their daughter, Halla, who works as a singer in small bars.
 One day, the daughter meets Aziz, a young millionaire who returns from Paris and she falls in love with him.
 The family encourages this relationship until she marries this millionaire in order to lift them out of poverty in which they live.
 However, Halla refuses to consummate the marriage due to the disparity in the social level but she's still in love with Aziz.